 Where to Stay in Cat Tien National Park?

 Green Bamboo Lodge Resort: If possible, book one of their bamboo huts with the terrace sticking out into the river, it’s lovely!
-The resort is located on the edge of the nature reserve within an easy access to Cat Tien National Park.
+The resort is located on the edge of the nature reserve within easy access to Cat Tien National Park.
 You will have to catch a boat to cross the river into the park at a cost of around $2 per person.
-Read more about our stay in a bamboo shack here.

 Green Hope Lodge: This is another great place to check out if you are planning on staying inside the national park.
 Great food, welcoming staff and free bikes!